gajus/slonik/README.md

 ```

-The above example will throw an error as the `fooId` is guaranteed to be an array and last query binding is expecting a primitive value.
+Static type check of the above example will produce a warning as the `fooId` is guaranteed to be an array and binding of the last query is expecting a primitive value.

 <a name="slonik-about-slonik-protecting-against-unsafe-connection-handling"></a>
 ### Protecting against unsafe connection handling